pme123/play-wsocket-scalajs/README.md

 ### AdapterClient
 The whole web page is here composed with `Binding.scala data-binding expressions`.

-It is more or less HTML-snippets that contain dynamic content provided by `Binding.scala data sources`:
+It is more or less HTML-snippets that contain dynamic content provided by `Binding.scala data sources`.
+They are encapsulated in the **UIState**:

 * `logData: Vars[LogEntry]` a list of LogEntries that from the active- or last Adapter run.
 * `isRunning: Var[Boolean]` is true if the Adapter process is running at the moment.